freqtrade/freqtrade/docs/strategy-customization.md

     Locked pairs are not persisted, so a restart of the bot, or calling `/reload_conf` will reset locked pairs.

 !!!
 Warning
-    Locking pairs is not functional during backtesting.
+    Locking pairs is not functioning during backtesting.

 ##### Pair locking example